raspberrypilearning/recruiting-volunteers/en/quiz1/question_1.md

   --- feedback ---

-Jargon and technical terms can be off-puytting for volunteers.
+Jargon and technical terms can be off-putting for volunteers.
 Use simple and clear language to make sure anyone can read it and understand the type of tasks they will be supporting with.
   --- /feedback ---

 - ( ) A contract of the job and its requirements, with a minimum time period commitment.